Phil-Sime/shortener/readme.md

 ## Shortener

 Shortner is a simple URL shortener built with the Laravel framework.

-It features:
+Some of the features are:

 - Google reCAPTCHA integration
 - Ability to view the most recently created URLs.